Powerlearnproject/se-day1-assignment-stacymusau/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 **Vague prompt - How to bake a cake.**
-**Omproved version - Outline a step by step procedure of how to bake a cholate flavoured cake.**
+**Improved version - Outline a step by step procedure of how to bake a chocolate flavoured cake.**